GLOBAL MARKETS-Stocks rise on China data; yen down on BOJ plan

 Financial shares helped lead the advance, with the S&P financial sector index gaining 1.2 percent, while the S&P information technology sector index rose 1.8 percent.

 The unexpected release of the Fed policy minutes briefly rattled investors.
-But after digesting the report, they viewed it as of lesser importance than the Chinese data.
+But after digesting the report, they viewed the minutes as of lesser importance than the Chinese data.

 Indeed, since the minutes indicated stimulus remains in place for now, they may even have helped U.S. stocks in the short term.